NethermindEth/Forta-Agents/Alpaca-Finance-Agents/Large-Position-Alert/README.md

 - ALPACA-1
   - Fired when `Work` event is emitted with `loan` meeting any of the previously stated criteria.
-  - Severity is always set to "info."
+  - Severity is always set to "Info."
-  - Type is always set to "unknown."
+  - Type is always set to "Info."
   - Metadata contains:
     - `id`: Id of the target position.
     - `loan`: Amount to borrow from the vault.
+    - `vault`: Address of `Vault` the position is taken in.

 ## Test Data